Lenny Lasater: Coal Miner, Electrician, Musician, and Renaissance Butch

 I did get saved and baptized and all that stuff.
 I was very young when that happened.
 I was in the church all the time, and I thought I would die and go to hell if I didn’t get saved.
 They had indoctrinated me pretty well.

 I was not out in high school.
-I was pretty boy crazy, but mostly because I liked the stuff boys had: their cars, their hobbies, their knives, their Harley Davidsons, and motorcycles.
+I was pretty boy crazy, but mostly because I liked the stuff boys had: their cars, their hobbies, their knives, and their Harley Davidson motorcycles.
 I liked guy stuff a lot.
 I had access to guys because I was younger, and I had long hair.
 I would date guys with hot rods, and I could make them let me drive.
 [Laughter]

 Biographical Note